JCentercreation/javiercarrilloblog.com/_posts/2021-08-02-CryptoKit.markdown

 let ciphertext = container.ciphertext
 ```
-These are just the basics to stast using CryptoKit.
-For further information I strongly recommend reading <a href="">Protect the secrets</a> which explains with more detail how to encrypt data, store it and send it through a network communication.
+These are just the basics to star using CryptoKit.
+For further information I strongly recommend reading <a href="">Protect the secrets</a> where I explain with more detail how to encrypt data, store it and send it through a network communication.
 Thanks for reading :)

 <table style="width: 100%; overflow: scroll; border-right: 0px solid gray; border-left: 0px solid gray">